-This car has been in the most James Bond movies, beginning with Goldfinger and coming back again in Thunderball, GoldenEye, Casino Royale and Tomorrow Never Dies.
-This vehicle was a
+This is the most recognizable James Bond car, and has been in the most movies, beginning with Goldfinger and coming back again in Thunderball, GoldenEye, Casino Royale, and Tomorrow Never Dies.
+The DB5 was a

 first-production model, and required 6 weeks to transform it into the car used in the movies.